 1. Password-protect custom posts for all visitors

 First up, let’s talk about how to hide specific content within a custom post type from anyone who visits your site – except those with the right password.
 To do this, you’ll need the Password Protected Categories plugin:

-This WordPress custom post type plugin makes it easy to secure any type of content with passwords, and to customize what is made private and what is kept public.
+This WordPress custom post type plugin makes it easy to WordPress security on any type of content with passwords and to customize what is made private and what is kept public.

 Install the plugin and configure its settings

 To get started, install Password Protected Categories on your website.
 Then navigate to Settings > Protected Categories: